 Transferring in Units

 In a Counseling Psychology training program, evaluations of competence must be based not only on academic achievement but on personal and professional qualities as well.
 These include a commitment to self-understanding and self-awareness and a capacity for good relationships.
 The two are obviously related; understanding and acceptance of others depend in part on understanding and self-acceptance.
 Students are expected to demonstrate maturity, good judgment, discretion, and respect.
-If their effectiveness is compromised by personal problems or illness, they are expected to seek competent professional help to determine whether to suspend, terminate, or limit their scope of professional studies within the Counseling Psychology Program.
+If their effectiveness is compromised by personal problems or illness, they are expected to seek competent professional help to determine whether to suspend, terminate, or limit their scope of professional studies within the M.A.
+Counseling Psychology program.

-Whenever possible, the Counseling Psychology will seek to identify available high-quality, low-cost options for students’ personal psychotherapy experience.
+Whenever possible, the M.A.
+Counseling Psychology program will seek to identify available high-quality, low-cost options for students’ personal psychotherapy experience.
 Further, the Counseling Psychology Leadership is committed to increasing opportunities for personal exploration and growth in a safe, confidential, professional environment.

 Commitment to Diversity

-The Counseling Psychology is committed to providing an educational environment that respects cultural and individual differences.
+The M.A.
+Counseling Psychology is committed to providing an educational environment that respects cultural and individual differences.
 It seeks both to foster a diverse student body and to support the aspirations of all of its students.
 It supports the kind of critical debate over important ideas that are central to the academic enterprise.
 At the same time, it encourages the respect and cooperation that are also central to an academic community.
-The Counseling Psychology’s commitment to diversity requires a commitment on the part of all members of this academic community to acknowledge the range of human variability and to respect difference.
+The program’s commitment to diversity requires a commitment on the part of all members of this academic community to acknowledge the range of human variability and to respect difference.

-As psychologists, an understanding and appreciation for human diversity is especially critical.
+As counselors, an understanding and appreciation for human diversity is especially critical.
 The broader PAU community, for instance, sponsors two student organizations committed to cultural awareness and diversity: Students for Ethnic and Cultural Awareness (SECA) and Student Association for Sexual Orientation (SASO).
 These organizations are designed to build community and provide education and outreach, with the goal of furthering awareness and appreciation of diversity.